|San José State University|

 where K0 is the eddy thermal diffusivity of ocean currents, Δz is the ocean depth and l' is the ocean-covered length of the latitude circle (whose length is l1).

-The various diffusivity coefficents are functions of latitude and Sellers gives estimates of their values.
+The various diffusivity coefficients are functions of latitude and Sellers gives estimates of their values.

 (To be continued.)